Buying a Holiday Let Property in Edinburgh? Mortgages & How to own the best holiday rental apartment

 Obviously your decision is going to be limited by your budget.
 I would strongly advise borrowing to achieve as close to this “ideal” apartment as possible as your returns will exceed the mortgage.

-Zone A is the ideal holiday let location in Edinburgh, although when apartments in this area do come to market, they tend to attract a lot of buyers and therefore are relatively expensive.
+Zone A is the ideal holiday let area in Edinburgh, although when apartments in this area do come to market, they tend to attract a lot of buyers and therefore are relatively expensive.
 Also, the type of accommodation in this area tends to be older, with smaller sized rooms.
 With all old Edinburgh tenements the communal stairs are most likely very unattractive and not ideal for the first impressions of visiting guests (An important consideration for online reviews).

 Zone B does work but more efforts need to be put into the marketing to achieve similar revenues to a comparable property in Zone A. In this zone there will be more opportunities to buy new build developments that will tick more of the “ideal” apartment’s boxes.